 Before continuing with the installation, make sure your Ubuntu host machine supports KVM virtualization.
 The system should have either an Intel processor with the VT-x (vmx), or an AMD processor with the AMD-V (svm) technology support.

 Run the following

-grep command to verify that your processor supports hardware virtualization:
+command to verify that your processor supports hardware virtualization:

 grep -Eoc '(vmx|svm)' /proc/cpuinfo

 If the CPU supports hardware virtualization, the command will output a number greater than zero, which is the number of the CPU cores.
 Otherwise, if the output is

 0 it means that the CPU doesn’t support hardware virtualization.